wp-plugins/flyzoo/readme.txt

 * **SSL Connection:** automatic chat encryption for HTTPS/SSL based sites.

-* **Group Chat:** Full-featured group chats with emoticons, moderation, media content preview and more...
+* **Group Chat:** Full-featured group chats with emoticons, moderation, media content preview.

-* **Embeddable Group chats**: a chat room can be quickly embedded into the page with a shortcode (PRO Plans)
+* **Embeddable Group chats**: a chat room can be quickly embedded into the page with a shortcode (PRO Plans).

 * **Top Level Customer Support:** We always reply to support requests to solve issues as soon as possible.